Help Protect Your Child from certain hpv related cancers and diseases

 Why does my daughter need the HPV vaccine?

-High-risk types of HPV can lead to serious conditions such as cervical, vulvar and vaginal cancer.
-In fact, almost all cervical cancer cases worldwide are caused by HPV.
-Vaccinating in childhood can provide a stronger immune response against HPV, and reduce the risk of HPV-related cancers.
+Certain high-risk types of HPV can lead to serious conditions such as cervical, vulvar and vaginal cancer.
+Cervical cancer cases worldwide are caused by HPV.
+Vaccinating in childhood starting 9 years of age may build a stronger immune response against HPV and reduce the risk of certain HPV-related cancers and diseases compared to when vaccinated later.

 Do boys also need the HPV vaccine?

-Yes, HPV vaccination is recommended for both boys and girls of 9 years and above.
-Vaccination can protect boys against genital warts and HPV-related cancers (such as anal cancer) later in life.
-Moreover, gender-neutral vaccination also facilitates a more rapid reduction in HPV prevalence.
+HPV vaccination is recommended for both boys and girls of 9 years and above.
+Vaccination can help protect boys against genital warts and certain HPV-related cancers (such as anal cancer) later in life.

 At what age should my daughter or son get the HPV vaccine?

-The HPV vaccine is typically administered to girls and boys at ages 11–12, with the option to start as early as age 9.
-Early vaccination can provide better protection for your child.
+HPV vaccination is typically administered to girls and boys at ages 11–12 years, with the option to start as early as age 9 years.
+Consult your pediatrician for the right age and eligibility.

 Is the vaccine safe for children?

-Not only is the HPV vaccine safe for your son and daughter, it is recommended by the Indian Academy of Pediatrics (IAP) for preventing HPV-related diseases such as cervical cancer and anal cancer.
-HPV vaccination can prevent approximately 90% of cervical cancer cases worldwide.
-Talk to your pediatrician for further information on the best course for you.
+HPV vaccine is generally well tolerated., it is recommended by the Indian Academy of Pediatrics (IAP) for preventing certain HPV-related diseases such as cervical cancer and anal cancer.
+Talk to your paediatrician for further information on the right course for you.

 Are there any side effects of the HPV vaccine?

-The HPV vaccine is safe and effective in preventing HPV and its related cancers.
-It does not have any major adverse/side effects.
-Some of the side effects you may face are redness, pain and swelling around the injection site, or a headache and fever.
+HPV vaccination generally has a good safety profile.
+It does not usually cause any major adverse/side effects.
+Like other vaccines, the HPV vaccine may cause mild side effects.
+Some of the side effects that you may face are redness, pain and swelling around the injection site, or a headache and fever.

 Go to FAQs